 Studies of freight transportation generally indicate that the choice of transportation mode depends on transportation speed, frequency, and costs and commodity characteristics (value-toweight ratio and perishability) in addition to the availability and quality of transportation infrastructure.
 Rail transportation becomes more feasible with bulkier products that are less time-sensitive and need to be shipped longer distances of 500 miles or more.
-Many goods such as coal and nonmetallic minerals are heavily dependent on rail transportation, while bulk and finished foods, lumber, paper, transportation equipment, and metal strong potential for portation modes.
+Many goods such as coal and nonmetallic minerals are heavily dependent on rail transportation, while bulk and finished foods, lumber, paper, transportation equipment, and metal products offer relatively strong potential for shifting between transportation modes.